Evidence of Insurability (EOI)

 - during Annual Enrollment.

-Please note: EOI is not required within the first 31 days of the employee’s hire/rehire/ transfer or within the first 31 days of a dependent’s becoming newly acquired or eligible.
+Please note that EOI is not required within the first 31 days of the employee’s hire/rehire/ transfer or within the first 31 days of a dependent’s becoming newly acquired or eligible.
 A retiree’s dependent who has Dependent Term Life Insurance on the day of retirement from state employment may keep it in retirement as long as he or she remains an eligible dependent.

 Follow these steps: